Here are some tools to help you on your journey:

 Many people feel they can only talk about the big medical or life-and-death issues when it comes to living with HIV.
 Yet, you might notice seemingly smaller concerns creeping in, or you might have questions you think are silly - remember, there’s no such thing as a stupid question.
 The more you feel like you can talk about anything with your partner, family, counsellor, friend, doctor or another person living with HIV, the easier you will find it to move forward with living well with HIV.

 HIV stigma exists and is often fuelled by ignorance, misconceptions and fear.
 Having honest conversations about experiences of stigma is vital to feel supported.
-Stigma adds to isolation, fear and harm people living with HIV can experience.
+Stigma adds to the isolation, fear and harm that people living with HIV can experience.
 If you are scared of, or feel you are experiencing stigma, we can help you talk to someone about how to deal with it.

 Pamoja is an HIV prevention and support programme for and by Africans living in Aotearoa New Zealand.
 The programme provides support for people who are living with and affected by HIV by empowering the community in a culturally appropriate way.